-The more you know about your customer, the better you can meet their needs and make the sale.
+The more you know about your customer, the better you can meet their needs and make the sale!

-- Where are visitors coming from?
+- Where are they coming from?

-- Where do they find travel information?
+- Where do they go to get travel information?

 - What are their travel party characteristics (single, family, composition, age, income)?

-- How long do they stay?
+- How much do they spend while they are here?